TinEye/tineye-services-nodejs/README.md

 });
 ```
 # Testing
-Tests are written with mocha and stored in the tests folder
+Tests are run with mocha and stored in the tests folder.

-Test must run on an empty collection of images
+Test must run on an empty collection of images.

-To run the tests first install the dependencies
+To run the tests first install the dependencies.
 ```shell
 npm install
 ```
-Add test servers to the /test/testConfig.js file
+Add test servers to the /test/testConfig.js file.
 ```
 module.exports = {
     MatchEngine:{